Nationals Arm Race

 Relievers:

-Backup Relievers: BJ Rosenberg (born in Newport News), Jeremy Jeffres (born and HS in South Boston), Clay Rapada (born in Portsmouth, HS in Chesapeake, college at Virginia State).
+Backup Relievers: BJ Rosenberg (born in Newport News), Jeremy Jeffress (born and HS in South Boston), Clay Rapada (born in Portsmouth, HS in Chesapeake, college at Virginia State).
+Seth Greisinger (McLean and UVA) as an honorable mention.

 Not bad depth here; I suppose Marshall could close, Bray be the loogy, Camp be an 8th inning guy, Eppley a 7th inning type and the rest be middle men.
 I like how Sean Camp was born, raised, went to high school and played baseball in college without ever leaving Fairfax.